 52 km Total Ride

 Starting in Coldstream, BC to the Okanagan Rail Trail.
-Along beautiful Kalamalka Lake to Oyama, then around the east side of Wood Lake to Lake Country/ Winfield then around Wood Lake on the new Pelmewash Park Way ( Paved Bike Path) returning to Oyama and then back to Coldstream.
+Along beautiful Kalamalka Lake to Oyama, then around the east side of Wood Lake to Lake Country/ Winfield then turn around back to Oyama then back to Coldstream.

 We will scan participants near the beginning of the Okanagan Rail Trail at Kick Willie Loop and West Kal Road.

-There will be 3 refreshment stations which will provide 5 opportunities to refill your water bottle, (Water and sport drink will be available) have snack (bananas, oranges and Solo Bars)
+There will be 3 refreshment stations which will provide 5 opportunities to refill your water bottle, (Water and sport drink will be available) have snack (bananas, oranges and Energy Bars)

 Click here for more details on the route with refreshment station locations.